-How to Avoid the Typical High-Interest Rates of Bad Credit Loans!
+How to Avoid the High Interest Rates on Bad Credit Loans

 How do interest rates work anyway?

-For example, if you take out a $1,000 dollar loan with a 5% annual interest rate, you’ll have to pay $50 in interest if you pay back the loan in one year, $100 if you pay off the loan in two years, etc.
+For example, if you take out a $1,000 dollar loan with a 5 percent annual interest rate, you’ll have to pay $50 in interest if you pay back the loan in one year, $100 if you pay off the loan in two years—etc.

 Why does your credit score matter?

 Many lenders (*cough* bad lenders) look at the world like a giant casino where their borrowers are the slot machines.
 Unlike regular slot machines which barely ever give their players a payout, whenever a borrower pays back their loan in full with interest, the lender gets a jackpot.